plal99/CoWIN-notifier/README.md

-# COVID VACCINE 18+ CHECKER WITH NOTIFIER
+# COVID VACCINE 18+ CHECKER WITH TELEGRAM NOTIFIER
 Hello again,
-This app is for checking the cowin site if vaccine for 18+ is available in the servers.
-You will get availability data for a week.
+This app is for checking the cowin site if vaccine for 18+ is available in the centers.
+All details regarding vaccine will be sent to your telegram.

 With simple modifications, you can change this to
 - Get daily availability